Saturday, December 05, 2020

 Thursday, December 03, 2020

-Alex: Talking about narrative delivery systems, you know, particularly anything that's not readables or a conversation: is there a narrative delivery system that you wanted to implement that you couldn't?
-Is there a narrative delivery idea that you thought of as a victory?
+Alex: Is there a narrative delivery system that you wanted to implement that you couldn't?
+Or, is there a narrative delivery idea that you thought of as a victory?

 Alex: Is there any philosophy or academic theory that you find useful in your work?

 Alex: When you talk about grazing, I think one of the things I like about being a writer is, I don't have to cite any work.
 It's okay if I don't truly understand somebody's philosophy.
+Or misunderstand it in a useful way.
 It's okay if if I use the Wikipedia entry.
 Because I'm making this all up anyway.

 Alex: One of the hardest things for me is I see a sort of shape in my head.